 Please discuss any concerns regarding food allergies directly with the school nurses.
 If you feel that your student requires accommodations in the cafeteria for any reason, you will be required to provide documentation from your student's physician confirming the food allergy.
-Once the school nurses receive documentation, they will provide the documentation to the Food Services Manager in order for accommodations to be provided for your student.
+Once the school nurses receive the documentation, they will provide the documentation to the Food Services Manager to accommodate your student.